Etale cohomology, purity and formality with torsion coefficients: Introduction

-Finally let us mention some other related work.
+Finally, let us mention some other related work.
 Ekedahl \cite{Ekedahl} proved that for any prime $\l$, there exists a smooth simply connected complex projective surface $X$ with a non-zero Massey product in $H^3(X,\F_\l)$, which is a well-known obstruction to formality.
 This shows that in general the question of formality with coefficients in a finite field is much more delicate than in the rational case.
 More recently, Matei \cite{Matei} showed that for any prime $\l$, there is a complement of hyperplane arrangements $X$ in $\C^3$ with a non-zero triple Massey product in $H^2(X,\F_\l)$.
 Note that Matei's examples have torsion-free pure cohomology.
 We refer the reader to Remark \ref{rem: Matei} for a discussion of this result in relation to our result.
 Also, in \cite{Salvatore}, Salvatore initiated the study of formality over arbitrary rings for the configuration spaces $F_m(\R^d)$ of $m$ points in $\R^d$.
 He showed that if $m\leq d$, then $F_m(\R^d)$ is formal over any ring, but that $F_m(\R^2)$ is not formal over $\F_2$ when $m\geq 4$.
 Note that in all of the above cases, the corresponding spaces are known to be formal over the rationals.
-Lastly, there is an obstruction theory via Hochschild cohomology developed in \cite{Berg}, which allows to deduce formality over $\Z$ from formality over $\Q$ in certain quite restricted situations with torsion-free Hochschild cohomology.
+There is an obstruction theory via Hochschild cohomology developed in \cite{Berg}, which allows to deduce formality over $\Z$ from formality over $\Q$ in certain quite restricted situations with torsion-free Hochschild cohomology.
 For instance, this gives formality over $\Z$ for complex projective spaces.
+More generally, El Haouari \cite{ElHa2} showed that a finite simply connected CW-complex is formal over $\Q$ if and only if it is formal over $\F_\l$ for all primes $\l$ but a finite number.
+Since $N$-formality implies formality for sufficiently large $N$, our results specify for which primes $\l$ we do have formality over $\F_\l$.